aclai-lab/ModalAssociationRules.jl/README.md

 This package heavily depends on the [Sole](https://github.com/aclai-lab/Sole.jl) ecosystem.

-To compile this package while referencing the `dev` branches of the other necessary Sole package, clone and instantiate them in a common folder, following the steps below.
+To compile this package while referencing the `dev` branches of the other necessary Sole packages, clone and instantiate them in a common folder, following the steps below.

     git clone https://github.com/aclai-lab/SoleBase.jl.git
     git clone https://github.com/aclai-lab/MultiData.jl.git